Avinash-Raj/stock-portfolio-app/README.md

     poetry install

-#### Usage
+#### Build and Run
 ---

-To run the application, simply execute the following command:

-    $ python migrations.py # creates a new database with stocks table.
+Create a virtual environment using python version `>=3.11` and then activate it.
+Get into the project root directory and then run the below commands for installing mystocks app locally.

+    $ poetry build

+Above command creates a dist directory on the project's root folder along with the `mystocks.tar.gz` package.
+Now do a pip install.

+    $ pip install ./dist/mystocks-0.1.0.tar.gz

+Now it's the time to run the app.

+    $ run_migrations
-    $ python app.py
+    $ mystocks

 #### Contributing
 ---